-Washington, March 1 .-- A bill was passed at the opening of today's session of the Senate extending the time for the commencement of the construction of a bridge across the Missouri river at Yankton, S. D., by the Dakota Southern railroad to"March 2, 1901, and its completion to March 3, 1904.
-At the conclusion of routine business It was decided to take a final vote on the conference report on the financial bill next Tuesday at 4 p. m.
-Mr. Hoar said he desired to briefly ad-dress the Senate on the Quay case but would not interfere with the delivery of the speech announced by Mr. Clay (Ga.) for today.
+Washington, March 1 .- A bill was passed at the opening of today's session of the Senate extending the time for the commencement of the construction of a bridge across the Missouri river at Yankton, S. D., by the Dakota Southern rail/oad to March 3, 1901, and its completion to March 3, 1904.
+At the conclusion of routine business it was decided to take a final vote on the conference report on the financial bill next Tuesday at 4 p. m.
+Mr. Hoar said he desired to briefly address the Senate on the Quay case but would not interfere with the delivery of (Ga.) for today.
 Mr. Clay then ad-dressed the Senate on the Philippine question.
 He was one of the Demo-cratic senators who voted for the ratification of the treaty of peace.
-In his speech today he supported the Bacon resolution declaratory of this country's policy toward the Philippines. the bells on the curfew tower of the castle were rung in honor of the event storm of jubilation centered The around the Mansion House and by noon thousands of people blocked the many approaches to that grim building.
-It was a dense, black mass, comp chiefly of business men, the majority carrying little "union jacks."
-JAM WAS GREAT Never before was there such a sale of flags as today.
-Through this cheer. ing throng there was only one avenue open to traffic and this was utilized by the 'buses going from east to west.
-All traffic in other directions was stalled for hours.
-The only way to get past the Mansion House was by mounting the 'buses which soon began to remble charlots in a triumphal pageant.
-Stock brokers, bankers, clerks workingmen clambered on top and as the 'buses lumbered past the historic building, stood up waving flags, hats and handkerchiefs and calling for cheers for Buller and Roberts.
+In his speech today he supported the Bacon resolution declaratory of this country's policy toward the Philippines.
+JAM WAS GREAT.

+Never before was there such a sale of flags as today.
+Through this cheer-ing throng there was only one avenue open to traffic and this was utilized 'buses going from east to west the traffic in other directions was All stalled for hours.
+The only way to get past the Mansion House was by mount. ing the 'buses which soon began to resemble charlots in a triumphal pageant.
+Stock brokers, bankers, clerks and workingmen clambered on top and as the 'buses lumbered past the historic building, stood up waving flags, hats and handkerchiefs and calling for cheers for Fuller and Roberts.
 A mighty shout answered them from the crowds through which they were passing.
-The procession became continuous yet the crowd never tired of cheering every time the name of White, Buller or Roberts was mentioned, and off came hats and up went the little flags ENGLAND'S HONOR SAVED.
+The procession became tinuous yet the crowd never tired of cheering every time the name of White, Buller or Roberts was mentioned, and off came hats and up went the little flags.
+ENGLAND'S HONOR SAVED.

-Grave old financiers waved and yelled as fractically and as often as the ur-chins who had clambered the Mansion House steps, that England's honor had been saved The strain that for 113 days had kept the nation in terrible anxiety, was re- The lord mayor showed himself at a window, out of which hung a huge city imperial volunteer flag, and the crowd yelled itself hoarse.
+Grave old financiers waved and yelled as fractically and as often as the urhins who had clambered the Mansion House steps, that England's honor had been saved.
+The strain that for 113 days had kept the nation in terrible anxiety, was re- The lord mayor showed himself at a of which hung a huge window, out city imperial volunteer flag, and the crowd yelled itself hoarse.
 Staid magnates grabbed flaring posters from newsboys and brandished "Ladysmith relieved" to the roaring throng.
-All relieved" to the roaring throng.
 All thought of business was forgotten.
 Nothing could be done on the stock exchange except sing "God Save the Queen" and cheer.
 Business at the Baltic (wheat market for cargoes) closed at 1 o'clock.
 No one wanted to trade on such a day as this.
-The self had ridden into Ladysmith.
-LADY WHITE'S MESSAGE.
+HON.
+DAVID C. DUNBAR.